Lukas-Turcik/py-Flashcards-Vocabulary-Trainer/README.md

 # Features
 ## Explain me the GUI
-After clicking on 'main.py', the first Flashcard is displayed with a randomly chosen foreign word:
+After running `main.py` with Python, the first Flashcard is displayed with a randomly chosen foreign word:
 <img src="Screenshots/flashcard.png" alt="Flashcard" width="500"><br>
 After a few seconds, the translation of the word is shown.